 On the XRPL, NFTs are natively integrated into the protocol, eliminating the need for smart contracts for creation or transfers.
 Standardized by XLS-20 in October 2022, XRPL NFTs include features like royalties and anti-spam protections, allowing users to avoid unwanted or regionally restricted tokens while maintaining compliance.

-The XRPL ecosystem is expanding with multiple sidechains designed to enhance functionality and address use cases beyond the main ledger’s capabilities.
+The XRPL ecosystem is expanding with multiple sidechains designed to enhance functionality and address use cases beyond the central ledger’s capabilities.
 These sidechains enable programmability and interoperability while maintaining the XRPL’s minimal L1 complexity.

 Coreum is an enterprise-grade L1 built by the Sologenic team, focused on scalability, interoperability, and security tokenization.
-It operates on a Bonded Proof-of-Stake (BPoS) consensus and uses CORE for fees, staking, and rewards.
+It operates on a Bonded proof-of-stake (BPoS) consensus and uses CORE for fees, staking, and rewards.
 Recent developments include:

 Transfers between Coreum and XRPL are supported via the Sologenic bridge.